Menu

 Governors are appointed for four year terms and annually elect the chair, who cannot be a member of staff.
 They sign of code of conduct to show their commitment to the role.

 At St Paul’s the Full Governing body meets at least six times a year.
-There is a Combined Committees meeting which also meets at least six times a year to provide close focus on school performance and staffing.
+There is also a Resources Committee which meets a further six times a year to provide close focus on school finances and staffing.

 The responsibilities are outlined in the St Paul’s scheme of delegation.

-In addition to attending school meetings governors have link roles to help them more closely monitor the school.
-Some links are determined by the governing body.
-Others are required by the government such as safeguarding and special educational needs and disabilities.
+In addition to attending school meetings, governors have link roles to help them more closely monitor the school.
+Some links are determined by the governing body while others are required by the government, such as safeguarding and special educational needs and disabilities.

-If you are interested in learning more about the work of the governing body or would like to see if there is a vacancy to join us please contact the clerk Rosie Charnock at rcharnock@st-pauls.wilts.sch.uk or contact the school office.
+If you are interested in learning more about the work of the governing body or would like to see if there is a vacancy to join us please contact the Chair of Governors on chair@st-pauls.wilts.sch.uk or contact the school office.

 Instrument of Government